FireMountainLabs/aim-quiz/README.md

 You can view these events in the **Realtime** or **Events** section of your GA4 dashboard.

 ---
-_Built with modern web technologies for creating engaging assessments_
+_Built with modern web technologies for creating engaging assessments_# Trigger deployment